 Location

-Turrialba Volcano National Park Hours and Entrance fee
+Turrialba Volcano National Park Guided Tour, Prices and Hours

-All visits to Turrialba Volcano National Park must be an accompanied guided visit.
-In order to make reservations, please check this website: https://icetur.com/volc%C3%A1n-turrialba for current updates and availability.
-They offer just guiding services if you have your own transportation or day tour packages with transportation.
+You can only visit Turrialba Volcano National Park on a guided tour with a certified guide.
+In order to make reservations, please check their website: https://icetur.com/volc%C3%A1n-turrialba for current updates and availability.
+They offer just guiding services if you have your own transportation or day tour packages with transportation and guide included.

 About Turrialba Volcano